Initial release: 17 October 2019

 Seema Pahwa makes her directorial debut (she has also written the film) with ‘Ramprasad Ki Tehrvi’.
 But she manages to give a realistic portrayal of familial relationships in an Indian setting.
 However, her writing looks like a half-hearted effort as this family drama is neither funny nor emotional enough to keep you engaged throughout.
 In fact only some of the exchanges between the daughters-in-law are crafted but Sagar Desai’s compositions and Neeraj Pandey’s lyrics, blend with the situations in the story and add meaning to the matter.
 Overall, the concept feels close to life, is relatable, too, but given its extremely slow pace, it ends up being a bit of a dreary watch.

 Above all, the cast makes it real with their fine performances.
 Undoubtedly, Manoj Pahwa, as the oldest in the kin brings in some laughs.
 Both Vinay Pathak and Ninad Kamat help in pushing the narrative forward in their own ways.
-Parambrata Chattopadhyay stands out as the youngest and most responsible brother.
+As well as Parambrata Chattopadhyay stands out as the youngest and most responsible brother.
 Also, his strained relationship with his on-screen spouse, Konkana Sen Sharma, is well portrayed.
 Supriya Pathak Kapur depicts the torment her character Savitri goes through.
 In fact there are too many characters in the film, yet, Pathak makes her presence felt within the limited screen time.
 Prasad’s grandchildren, especially Rahul played by Vikrant Massey, and the romantic angle with a neighbourhood girl adds some humour element to the intense drama.

 In a nutshell, despite all the good intentions and a talented cast, ‘Ramprasad Ki Tehrvi’ fails to make the desired impact and eventually turns out to be an average family entertainer.